The World Tonight (Philippine TV program)

-The World Tonight is a Philippine television English-language late-night newscast broadcast by Kapamilya Channel and ANC.
-It was formerly the English language late-night newscast of ABS-CBN from November 21, 1966, to September 22, 1972, and was originally anchored by Angelo Castro Jr., Loren Legarda and Tina Monzon-Palma from September 15, 1986, to August 13, 1999.
-The newscast is now anchored by Tony Velasquez and Pia Gutierrez on weeknights and Stanley Palisada on Saturdays.
-It airs from Monday to Saturday at 9:00 pm on ANC and every weeknight at 10:45 pm on the Kapamilya Channel.
-It also airs worldwide via TFC.
+The World Tonight is a Philippine television news broadcasting show broadcast by ABS-CBN, ANC and Kapamilya Channel.
+Originally anchored by Hal Bowie and Henry Halasan, it aired on ABS-CBN's evening line up from November 21, 1966 to September 22, 1972.
+The newscast returned on the network's evening line up from September 15, 1986 to August 13, 1999.
+The show began broadcasting on ANC on May 1, 1996, followed by a broadcast on Kapamilya Channel on July 27, 2020.
+Tony Velasquez currently serves as the anchor.
+It is the longest-running news broadcasting show in the Philippines.

-The World Tonight holds the record as the longest-running English newscast on Philippine television after the October 2012 ending of RPN's NewsWatch due to the retrenchment of 200 employees amid the network's privatization, although this is disputed since this did not air from 1972 to 1986 due to ABS-CBN's closure because of the country's declaration of martial law.

 Airing history

-The early years (1966–72)
+The early years (1966–1972)

-The World Tonight premiered on November 21, 1966, at 8:30pm on ABS-CBN's DZXL-TV Channel 9 as the network's answer to ABC's Big News, The News with Uncle Bob on RBS, and later, NewsWatch on KBS.
+The World Tonight premiered on November 21, 1966, at 8:30 PM on ABS-CBN's DZXL-TV Channel 9 as the network's answer to ABC's The Big News.
 The World Tonight became one of the first Philippine television newscasts to broadcast in color.
-Co-anchoring the newscast were Hal Bowie, a veteran announcer from ABS-CBN radio, and Henry Halasan, a former ABS-CBN Cebu talent who was transferred to the network's main offices in Manila as a sales executive.
-Bowie, who was in his late 50s when the newscast first aired, later bowed out of the newscast due to health reasons and concentrated instead on producing news reports for the network.
+Co-anchoring the newscast were Hal Bowie, a veteran radio announcer and TV news anchor, and Henry Halasan, a former ABS-CBN Cebu station manager who was transferred to the network's main offices in Manila as a sales executive.
+Halasan coined the newscast's title after the program in the United States named, The World Today.
+Bowie, who was in his 70s when the newscast first aired, later bowed out of the newscast for health reasons and concentrated instead on writing and producing news reports for the network.
 This left Halasan as main anchorman of the program.

-The program was transferred to its sister station, DZAQ-TV Channel 3 on the 10:00pm time slot a year later.
-This happened when Channel 9 premiered the evening news program called Newsbreak in March 1967 at 9:00pm with Bong Lapira, who transferred from rival newscast Big News on ABC 5.
-The newscast continued after Channel 3 moved to the present Channel 2 and Channel 9 moved to Channel 4 for Metro Manila in 1969 until ABS-CBN's closure by the Marcos government during the declaration of martial law on September 22, 1972, with his sign Proclamation No. 1081.
+The program was transferred to its sister station, DZAQ-TV Channel 3 on the 10:00 PM timeslot a year later.
+This happened when Channel 9 premiered the half-hour daily evening news program called Newsbreak in March 1, 1967 at 9:00 PM with Bong Lapira, who transferred from rival newscast The Big News on ABC-5.
+The newscast continued after Channel 3 moved to the present Channel 2 for Metro Manila in 1969 until ABS-CBN's closure by the Marcos government during the declaration of martial law on September 22, 1972, with his sign Proclamation No. 1081.

 The roster of field reporters for the newscast in its pre-Martial Law days included Orly Mercado, Jun Bautista, Antonio Seva, Tony Lozano, Boo Chanco, Philip Pigao, Lito Tacujan and Danny Hernandez.